 jQuery and its plugins for online applications

-Selection of jQuery plugins to make web applications.The JQuery Ajax framework is the most used.
+Selection of jQuery and other plugins to build professional web applications.The JQuery Ajax framework is the most used.
 This does not make it the only choice, there are others which also have their advantages, but it helps to have a lot of plugins that extend its capabilities.

 What interests us here are extensions to help make online applications for business.